3026

 When considering an investment in Palantir, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 There are several reasons why we think Palantir is a great business.
-First off, its revenue growth has been solid over the last two years.
+First off, its revenue growth has been solid over the last three years.
 Additionally, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins indicate excellent business economics.

-To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
-We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.
+To get the best start with StockStory, check out our most recent Stock picks, and then sign up for our earnings alerts by adding companies to your watchlist here.
+We typically have the quarterly earnings results analyzed within seconds of the data being released.
+Especially for companies reporting pre-market, this often gives investors the chance to react to the results before everyone else has fully absorbed the information.